iPlug2/iPlug2/AAX_SDK/AAX_SDK_readme.txt

   MACOSX_DEPLOYMENT_TARGET = 10.X
   ARCHS = x86_64 i386

-On Windows you will need to set the Libs/AAXLibrary/WinBuild/AAXLibrary.vcxproj project to link statically to the X runtime library - change to /MT rather than /MD
+On Windows you will need to set the Libs/AAXLibrary/WinBuild/AAXLibrary.vcxproj project to link statically to the MSVC runtime library - change to /MT rather than /MD